 Harness the Power of Robots

-Robots never go away.
-Peter Anderson of Bible Money Matters discussed how they can be a solid option for new investors.
+While robots and automation aren’t going anywhere.
+Peter Anderson, the owner of Bible Money Matters, spoke about how they can be a solid option for new investors.

 Like Many Things, It Depends

-Ben Malick, a CFA with Three Nine Financial, has two different recommendations depending on the person.
+Ben Malick, President of Three Nine Investments, had two different recommendations depending on the person and their plan.